ckampfe/vector/README.md

 You may want to use this library if:

-- you have large collections of ordered data
+- you have large, ordered data
-- you want to lookup and update that data randomly
+- you want to perform lots of random lookups and updates
+- you want `Access`, `Collectable`, and `Enumerable`, and `Inspect` semantics
-- you'd rather use an immutable collection than ETS
+- you'd rather use an immutable collection than `ETS`

 Elixir's List and Map are great, but they are targeted at linear access and random, unordered access, respectively.